-To identify, assess and mitigate possible potential and/or actual adverse impacts on environmental, social and governance (hereinafter - ESG) risk factors caused by our activities, we are developing the ESG Due Diligence Guidelines (hereinafter - The Guidelines) and plan to approve those by 30.04.2022.
-The Guidelines will outline fundamental ESG due diligence principles, define the role and responsibilities of those engaged in pertaining processes, and describe the measures we aim to implement when conducting the ESG due diligence assessment of our business activities, decision making and relationships with our employees, customers, vendors, and suppliers.
-The ESG due diligence process covers the following steps: (1) identification of the ESG risk factors and collection of information; (2) assessment of the ESG risk level; (3) definition of appropriate risk management measures, and (4) monitoring.
+To ensure due management of potential and/or actual adverse impacts on environmental, social and governance (hereinafter - ESG) risk factors caused by our activities, on 26 April 2022 Luminor approved ESG Due Diligence Guidelines (hereinafter - Guidelines) describing the main principles for the identification, prioritization and management of principal adverse sustainability impacts and indicators, the measures we aim to implement when conducting the ESG due diligence, assessment of our business activities, decision making and relationships with our employees, customers, vendors, and suppliers.
+The ESG due diligence process includes the following steps: (1) identification of the ESG risk drivers and collection of information; (2) assessment of the ESG risk level (inherent and residual risk assessment based on our non-financial risk grid integrating the ESG risk impact severity levels; (3) definition of appropriate risk treatment measures, and (4) underlying monitoring activities.
+The statement on the ESG Due Diligence Guidelines providing a brief description of the established processes is published here.